henryguyu/ml-for-diabetes-screening/README.md

 ```

 ### Run experiments
+1. Prepare your data in `csv` format and update the feature collections in `lxh_prediction/config.py`.
-Run script in `scripts/` to generate the corresponding results.
+2. Run script in `scripts/` to generate the corresponding results.

 ## Reference
 1. LightGBM: https://lightgbm.readthedocs.io